Chief Master Sgt. Luis ReyesSenior Enlisted Advisor

 The Senior Enlisted Advisor

 The Senior Enlisted Advisor reports directly to the Director/CEO.
 The Senior Enlisted Advisor acts as the voice of the Exchange, traveling to military installations worldwide to educate with garrison and wing leadership, as well as customers about the Exchange and benefits to our patrons.
 He also brings issues back to the command to be resolved / implemented.

-The Exchange operates more than 2,700 facilities, including department and convenience stores, gas stations, restaurants, theaters, and other specialty retail businesses on military installations in all 50 states, five U.S. territories and 36 countries.
-Additionally, the Exchange operates an approximately $2.6 billion receivables credit card portfolio.
+The Exchange operates nearly 2,700 facilities, including department and convenience stores, restaurants, malls, movie theaters, gas stations, and other specialty retail businesses on military installations in 49 states, four U.S. territories and 34 countries.
+Additionally, the Exchange operates an approximately $2.5 billion receivables credit card portfolio.
 In order to support combat readiness and provide foreign-based service members and their families with U.S. products, the Exchange also operates bakeries in Europe and Asia and water plants in Europe under six licenses from U.S. consumer goods companies, including Wonder Bread, Krispy Kreme and Culligan.

 Chief Reyes holds an associate degree in Information Systems Management from Community College of the Air Force.
 He earned a Bachelor of Science in Engineering Management, as well as a Master of Science in Information Technology, both from Grantham University, Kansas.